edsegura30/captec-challenge/README.md

 ## Running
 ### Using docker-compose
 1. Clone repo
 2. Copy required CSV to repo folder.
-The name of the file to process can be defining LOG_FILE_PATH
 2. On repo root level use `docker-compose up`, this will build the DB and data-processor container
 3. After build, data processor container will wait for DB to be available, and then it will start processing data.
 The results will be printed on the console

 ### Using virtualenv
 1. Clone repo
+2. Copy required CSV to repo folder.
-2. The name of the file to process can be defining LOG_FILE_PATH
+3. The name of the file to process can be defining LOG_FILE_PATH
-3. Create virtualenv for project.
+4. Create virtualenv for project.
 You can use:

 ```python -m virtualenv captec_venv```
 4. Activate the newly created virtual environment: